-National Policy 58-201 - Corporate Governance Guidelines and National Instrument 58-101 - Disclosure of Corporate Governance Practices, which came into force on June 30, 2005, set out a series of guidelines for effective corporate governance.
+National Policy 58-201 - Corporate Governance Guidelines and National Instrument 58-101 - Disclosure of Corporate Governance Practices, set out a series of guidelines for effective corporate governance.
 The guidelines address matters such as the composition and independence of corporate boards, the functions to be performed by boards and their committees, and the effectiveness and education of board members.
 Each reporting issuer, such as the Corporation, must disclose on an annual basis and in prescribed form, the corporate governance practices that it has adopted.
 The following is the Corporation's required annual disclosure of its corporate governance practices.

-1. Board of Directors - The Board considers that Messieurs Geist, Gerard, Myers, Orlin and Savage are independent according to the definition of "independence" set out in MI 52-110 as it applies to the Board.
+1. Board of Directors - The Board considers that Messieurs Geist, Gerard, Orlin and Savage are independent according to the definition of "independence" set out in MI 52-110 as it applies to the Board.
+Mr. Savage has decided not to stand for re-election at the Meeting.
 The Board considers that Bob MacBean is not independent in that he is an executive officer of the Corporation.
 The Board facilitates its exercise of independent supervision over management primarily by having a majority of the Board members consist of individuals who are independent of the Corporation.